Gladstone Downtown Development Authority

 A Downtown Development Authority is a development agency responsible for many improvements to the downtown area.
 The DDA financing mechanism allows for the capture of the incremental growth of local property taxes over a period of time to fund public infrastructure improvements.
 A community can capture property taxes which would have otherwise been paid to entities such as the library, community college and county, and instead use them for public improvements in targeted areas within the City.

-GLADSTONE DDA COMMISSION 2019 REGULAR MEETING SCHEDULE
+GLADSTONE DDA BOARD 2021 REGULAR MEETING SCHEDULE

-All meetings begin at 8:00 AM and are held at
+All meetings begin at 8:00 AM

 The DDA Board is made up of eleven members with required membership criteria as follows: